Nkannan12/Project-16B-GNN/README.md

 # Recipe Generator: Eat Your Veggies!

+## Introduction
+The goal of this project was to create a web application that allows users to discover new recipes based on the produce they have in their fridge.
+Users can upload images of their available produce and select their preferred cuisine.
+The application then uses a machine learning model to identify the ingredients from the images and compares them with a dataset of recipes.
+The website subsequently displays recipes from the chosen cuisine that match the identified ingredients, ranked from most to least matching.
+This application aims to prevent food waste and provide an opportunity for users to explore new cultures and cuisines.

+This web application can be particularly beneficial to college students, like us, who are looking to save money.
+Many college students have limited budgets and may not have much cooking experience.
+By using this application, they can easily find recipes that match the ingredients they already have, reducing the need to buy more food.
+This not only helps to minimize food waste but also saves money that would otherwise be spent on unused ingredients.
+Moreover, the application’s ability to suggest recipes from different cuisines introduces users to a variety of dishes they might not have tried before.
+This could potentially save them money on dining out, as they can recreate these dishes at home.
+Furthermore, learning to cook diverse recipes can be a valuable skill that continues to save money in the long run.

+The project requires several tasks to be completed.
+First, web scraping is needed to gather different recipes from various cuisines from all recipes.
+Additionally, images of different ingredients need to be web-scraped to train our model.
+Second, research and implementation of an advanced image classification model are necessary to recognize the different ingredients in the images uploaded by the user.
+Finally, a web application needs to be developed where users can upload their images and receive recipe recommendations.

+Along the way, some changes were made to the initial plan.
+The focus was narrowed down to produce because there are too many possible ingredients that a user could upload, and it is challenging to web scrape many pictures of the same thing.
+Additionally, the database of recipes was limited to around 2000 to simplify the recommendation algorithm.
+These changes were necessary to ensure the feasibility and effectiveness of the application.

 ## General Overview
 ### Goal: Create a web app that people can use to find new recipes to make using the produce in their fridge.
 - A user uploads images of the produce they have in their fridge.